Dev12122002/Swapi/README.md

 # Swapi StarWars
- This is  the Stars Wars app
+ This is the Stars Wars character details react app made using swapi and picsum photo api

 # BEFORE YOU START